bfarrelladelphi/android-architecture/README.md

 # todo-mvp-kotlin

-This version of the app is called todo-mvp, and provides a foundation for other samples in this project.
+This version of the app is called todo-mvp-kotlin, and provides a foundation for other samples in this project.
 The sample aims to:

 * Provide a basic [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (MVP) architecture without using any architectural frameworks.
 * Act as a reference point for comparing and contrasting the other samples in this project.